swimhelenhsu/humic_acid/Humic Acid Spring 2019 Report.md

 Additionally, in previous experiments, clay turbidity was controlled by ProCoda.
 In order to know the exact concentration of clay within the system, the second set of experiments focused on achieving 10 NTU, 100 NTU, 1000 NTU readings and measuring the amount of clay used, and verifying whether the relationship between clay concentration and absorbance held true for a recycled system.

 The last set of experiments tested a mixture of clay at 10 NTU, 100 NTU, 1000 NTU, with HA at 5 mg/L. In the second set of experiments, the exact amount of clay associated with different concentrations was determined and can be directly used in this step.
-The readings on the turbidimeter and spectrophotometer were **[were]** recorded.
+The readings on the turbidimeter and spectrophotometer were recorded.

- **[Figure captions go below the figure.
-(You were right to put your table caption above the table though!)]**

 <img src="https://github.com/AguaClara/humic_acid/blob/master/Schematic%20Drawing%20SP19.png?raw=true" height=250 width=400>